 Declaration of Intent to Receive a Degree.
 Students must submit the Intent to Receive a Degree/Certificate form and the Degree Completion Survey (both available from the registrar’s Degree Completion Checklist) to the registrar’s office by the deadline announced in the Academic Calendar.
 The Intent form is valid only for the semester in which it was originally filed.
 In the event that a student does not meet all of the degree deadlines within the intended semester, a new Intent form must be submitted for the next semester in which the student expects to graduate.
 In addition, enrollment for another semester of Continuous Registration/Doctoral Study may be required.

 Completion by Semester Deadline.
 All degree requirements must be completed by the deadline announced in the Academic Calendar.
-Completion includes, but is not limited to, receipt by the registrar’s office of all final approval forms and, for doctoral students, receipt of the final, revised dissertation.
+Completion includes, but is not limited to, receipt by the registrar’s office of all final approval forms including all required signatures and, for doctoral students, receipt of the final, revised dissertation.

 Exceptions to any degree and graduation requirements must be requested by Academic Petition and may require the approval of the student’s dean/chair and the Provost.
 For additional information, refer to the registrar’s Appeals/Petitions webpage.